datawire/ambassador-docs/index.md

 ## 4. Deploy the Echo Service

-Argo Rollouts is orchestrated via the `Rollouts` resource.
-A `Rollout` resource is an alternative of the standard Kubernetes `deployment` resource, and adds the ability to manage the process by which your service is deployed.
+Argo Rollouts is orchestrated via the Rollouts resource.
+A Rollout resource is an alternative to the standard Kubernetes Deployment resource, and adds the ability to manage the process by which your service is deployed.

-Create a `Rollout` resource and save it to a file called `rollout.yaml`.
+Create a Rollout resource and save it to a file called `rollout.yaml`.
 Note the `trafficRouting` attribute, which tells Argo to use Edge Stack for routing.

 ```
 apiVersion: argoproj.io/v1alpha1